corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Account for subterranean empires
     * Fix bug that was likely causing 0 weight for the Agrarian and Lithorian Idyll special housing technologies
     * Integrate underlying changes from 3.4 to overridden content
+* 5.1.0 Add effects and triggers to improve district swaps

 ## Source Code